Thank you to everyone who attended the Drum Circle in the park 2022 and to our partners, Pearson Park activity team and Healthy holidays Hull

 Drum Circle in the Park

 In the summer of 2018, Hull Sound Circles held a ‘Drum Circle in The Park’ at West Park in Hull.
 The sun was shining, we had a great turn out and received some fantastic feedback.
-Following on from this event, and by popular demand, we will be holding Drum Circles in The Parks across the city every summer, supported by the local musicians from our crew.
+Following on from this event, and by popular demand, we will be holding Drum Circles in The Parks across the city every summer, supported our team of mentees in training. .

 The spirit and magic of rhythm expressed on drums and percussion instruments cuts through all ages, religions, races and cultures.
 ‘Rhythm,’ as Gabriel Roth says, ‘is the mother tongue.’
 Rhythm is a universal language known to everyone, even the youngest child, if we can just ‘remember.’
 So, in a very objective, yet beautiful way, an interactive rhythm event puts us all on an equal footing with each other and brings us closer together – Arthur Hull